keerola/hcache/README.md

 By default, `$HOME/.hcache` is used as the cache directory.
 The default can be overridden with the environment variable `$HCACHE_DIR`.

+The file `config` in the cache directory can be used to specify the paths at which include files will be cached.
+The format of the file is a single regular expression.
+For example,

+    ^\/foo

+means that include files with paths starting with `/foo` are cached.

 For more examples, see the `examples` and `features` directories.